karmakarmeghdip/clitube/README.md

 - Node.js

 ## Roadmap:
-Account signin (works)
+- Account signin (works)
-Search Video and play with mpv (working on it)
+- Search Music and play with mpv (works)
-Search Music and play with mpv (future me)
+- Search Video and play with mpv (working on it)
-Search Playlist and play with mpv (good luck)
+- Search Playlist and play with mpv (good luck)
-Get Home feed and play from it (so much work)
+- Get Home feed and play from it (so much work)
-Get Music quick picks and play from it (.....)
+- Get Music quick picks and play from it (.....)

 ## Warning:
 Currently it can't do anything except login with your account